dof-dss/maestro-shell/README.md

 composer install
 ```

-To allow use of the Unity Shell command from any Unity2 fork without having to
+To allow use of the Maestro command from any Unity2 fork without having to
-directly reference the Unity Shell
+directly reference Maestro
 executable I recommend adding the repository binary directory to your shell
 $PATH.
 As an example I'm using zsh which is the default shell for MacOS